Waverley College

-Waverley College is a dual-campus independent Catholic early learning, primary and secondary day school for boys, located on Birrell and Henrietta Street in Waverley, in the eastern suburbs of Sydney, New South Wales, Australia.
+Waverley College is a dual-campus independent Catholic early learning, primary and secondary day school for boys, located on Birrell and Henrietta Street in Waverley, in the eastern suburbs of Sydney, Australia.
 The school was founded by the Congregation of Christian Brothers in 1903 and is operated in the tradition of Blessed Edmund Rice through its membership of Edmund Rice Education Australia.

 The non-selective College caters for approximately 1,400 students from early learning; and Year 5 to Year 12 across two campuses.

+In 2023, the school celebrated 120 years of Catholic education.

 History

 The school was founded in 1903; opening with 20 students, operating from a house in Salisbury Street, ‘Airmount’, until proper facilities could be constructed.
 A purpose-built school house was finished in 1903 and expanded with an additional two floors by 1919.

 In 1938, the school started accepting boarders.
 The school's boarders came from rural New South Wales, Victoria, Queensland, Papua New Guinea, Hong Kong, Malaysia, Norfolk Island, Nauru, New Caledonia, Saigon and Singapore.
 The school stopped taking boarders in 1979.